yousif-khalil-abdulkarim/daiso-core/README.md

 ## Description
 The library provides modular solutions for the essential features needed in modern web applications.
 Stop wasting time searching for packages or reinventing the wheel — this framework-agnostic library, built on adaptable components, works well with popular frameworks like Express.js, Fastify, Nest.js, Next.js, Nuxt.js, SvelteKit, and Remix.

-As of now the library includes:
+### Current Library Features:
+- Immutable collection components:
+  - Immutable <i>IterableCollection</i> that simplifies working with <i>Iterable</i>.
+  - Immutable <i>ListCollection</i> that simplifies working with <i>Array</i>.
-* A set of immutable collection classes that simplifies working with iterables and async iterables.
+  - Immutable <i>AsyncIterableCollection</i> that simplifies working with <i>AsyncIterable</i>.
+- Cache component with support for pluggable adapters.
+- Lock component with supports for pluggable adapters.
+- EventBus component with support for pluggable adapters.

-In the future the following components will be added:
+### In the future the following components will be added:
-* Key value storage adapters that provides a single interface for interacting with different databases.

-* TTL (Time To Live) Cache adapters that provides a single interface for interacting with different databases.

-* File storage adapters that provides a single interface for interacting with different filesystems.

-* A HTTP client built on the web standard Fetch API, featuring a middleware plugin system that includes predefined plugins for retry, timeout, and caching.

-* Task scheduling adapters that provides a single interface for easily scheduling recuring jobs.

-* Job queue adapters that provides a single interface for ofloading slow jobs to a background queue.

-* Notification adapters that provides a single interface for quickly notifications to your users via email, Slack, SMS and in-app.
+- Semaphore component
+- SharedLock (ReaderWriterLock) component
+- RateLimter component
+- CircuitBreaker component
+- MessageQueue component
+- TaskScheduler component
+- Notification component
+- Abstract FileStorage component

 This library is heavily inspired laravel but built in modular way where you can choose which part to use.

-## Visit the [docs](https://yousif-khalil-abdulkarim.github.io/daiso-core/) for more information!
+### Visit the [docs](https://yousif-khalil-abdulkarim.github.io/daiso-core/) for more information!